hubmapconsortium/ccf-releases/v1.4/markdown/ref-organs/3d-vh-m-trachea.md

 # 3D Reference Organ for Trachea, Male v1.0

 ### Description
 [This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Male, provided by the National Library of Medicine.
-In version 1.3 the larynx, trachea, main bronchi were removed; however, lung lobes and intrapulmonary bronchi remain part of the lung model.
+Version 1.0 trachea was separated from the previous v1.2 lung.

 | Label | Value |
 | :------------- |:-------------|